-More than 80 of these roots are from Latin, (often Latin via French-- the biggest source of English words after Old English).
+More than 80 of these roots are from Latin.
+(Many are from Latin via French-- the biggest source of English words after Old English).

 The root words that come from Greek have an asterisk (*) in front of them.
 (Many Latin words also originally came from Greek.
 These are the ones that came more directly, or kept their Greek form.)

-Recognizing the roots of words can increase your reading comprehension as well as your vocabulary.
+Recognizing word roots can increase your reading comprehension as well as your vocabulary.

 I started the roots and prefix section of EnglishHints after noticing how much important vocabulary comes from a fairly small group of Latin roots.